Grace Grace McOmber

-In its efforts to enhance research and support its faculty, the School of Medicine provides bridge funding for successful investigators who experience a lapse in NIH support.
-Bridge funding is temporary and specifically targeted to allow investigators time to respond to NIH renewal applications that have been favorably reviewed, but are not expected to be funded.
+In its efforts to enhance its research mission and support its faculty, the School of Medicine is pleased to provide bridge funding for successful investigators who experience a lapse in NIH or other federal support.
+Bridge funding is temporary and specifically targeted to allow investigators time to respond to critiques of applications that have been favorably reviewed, but not funded.

-Bridge funding may be provided to investigators who meet all of the following criteria:
+Bridge funding applications will be accepted from investigators who meet the following criteria:

 Dr. Zakir Ullah, Director Scientific Review, School of Medicine (firstname.lastname@example.org)